jantman/blog/content/2009/02/custom-truck-console.md

 Tags: console, emergency, emergency vehicle, EMS, lighting, truck
 Slug: custom-truck-console

+**Updated December 26, 2021:** This seems rather unbelievable almost thirteen years to the day after I started construction of this console... but I was just cleaning out a box of old paperwork of mine in my parents' garage, and found the original dimensioned drawing for this project.
+I've updated this with a scan of those dimensions at the end of the post.

 I'll keep this post relatively to the point (the original full story is on [eLightbars.org](http://www.elightbars.org) [here](http://www.elightbars.org/bb//topic401009.html) and